 - Use a rubber spatula to scrape around the bottom and sides of the bowl to ensure that everything is well combined.

 - Remove 2 cups (430 grams) of vanilla cake batter and transfer to a clean mixing bowl.
 Add the cocoa powder mixture and gently mix until well combined.

-- Pour some of the vanilla cake batter into each pan (about 1 cup per pan) and spread around into one even layer.
+- Pour some of the vanilla cake batter into each pan and spread around into one even layer.
 Alternate spoonfuls of the chocolate cake batter and remaining vanilla cake batter, making sure to evenly distribute both between the two pans.

-- Use a knife to swirl the batter to create a marble effect (make sure not to swirl too much).
+- Use a knife to gently swirl the batter to create a marble effect.
 Gently shake or tap the pans on the counter to level out the batter.

 - Bake for 28 to 33 minutes or until a toothpick inserted into the center of the cakes comes out clean.
 Remove from the oven and allow to cool in the pans for about 20 minutes.
 Slide a knife around the outside of the cakes, then carefully remove the cakes from the pans, and transfer to a wire rack to cool completely.

 - In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter on medium speed until smooth.

 - Mix in the powdered sugar on low speed, one cup at a time, making sure to mix well after each addition.

 - Add the cocoa powder, 4 tablespoons of milk, vanilla extract, and salt and mix on low-medium speed until fully combined, making sure to stop and scrape down the sides of the bowl.
 If needed, add another 1 to 2 tablespoons of milk.